A migraine is a severe headache usually felt as a throbbing pain at the front or on one side of the head.

 Other symptoms such as nausea and sensitivity to light may be present.

 A migraine headache is a form of vascular headache.
-Migraine headache is caused by vaso-dilatation (enlargement of blood vessels) that causes the release of chemicals from nerve fibers that coil around the large arteries of the brain.
+It is caused by vaso-dilatation (enlargement of blood vessels) that causes the release of chemicals from nerve fibres that coil around the large arteries of the brain.
 The chemicals cause inflammation, pain, and further enlargement of the artery.
 The increasing enlargement of the arteries magnifies the pain.

-for example, nausea , vomiting , and diarrhea when the activity is increased in intestines.
+for example, nausea, vomiting, and diarrhoea when the activity is increased in the intestines.

-Classical migraine— is when you have a warning sign, known as aura, before the migraine begins.
+Classical — When you have a warning sign, known as aura before the headache begins.
 About a third of people with migraine have this.
 Warning signs may include visual problems (such as flashing lights) and stiffness in the neck, shoulders or limbs.

-Common migraine— is when there is no aura
+Common — is when there is no aura

 Symptoms of aura (i.e. symptoms just 15-45 minutes before headache)

-- Visual problems – Patient may see flashing light, zigzag patterns or blind spot.
+- Visual problems – The patient may see a flashing light, zigzag patterns or blind spots.

 - Stiffness or a tingling sensation like pins and needles in his neck, shoulders or limbs

 - Problems with co-ordination – may feel disorientated or off-balance